 While that perception persists, there still is an increasing number of tech professionals who consider themselves Full-Stack Developers.
 According to Stack Overflow’s 2018 survey of Developers, 48.2 percent consider themselves Full-Stack Developers – up from 28 percent in 2016.

-What’s unclear is whether Developers are now expected to possess a broader skillset, or if Developers are taking it upon themselves to understand functions at both the front and back end.
+What’s unclear is whether Developers are now expected to possess a broader skill set, or if Developers are taking it upon themselves to understand functions at both the front-end and back-end.
 Either way, it’s becoming increasingly important for aspiring Developers to have a foundation in both.

 “For most people hoping to break into web improvement, you should center around working up an establishment in both front-end and back-end advancement first,” recommended Software Engineer and Tech Writer Muhammad Anser.
 “At that point, you can float towards a claim to fame later on.”

 And with demand for Developers expected to grow 15 percent by 2026 (for 24,400 new jobs), much faster than the U.S. average rate of job growth, there may not be a better time to dive in and learn more about all the layers of Web Development.

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.

 - Work on projects in a collaborative setting

 - Take advantage of our flexible plans and scholarships